SergioPA11/Proyecto-1/README.md

 * R3.4 It has a menu, with three buttons where we have to add, edit and view
 * R3.5 The edit and delete function does not yet have functionality at the moment, but it is included for future use

+* To go up to the start:
 * [Go up](#-Proyecto-1)
 * [Go to Documentation](#-Documentation)

 ## Use Case
 ![Use case](https://github.com/SergioPA11/Proyecto-1/blob/master/Mockup/CasosDeUsos.PNG)

+* To go up to the start:
 * [Go up](#-Proyecto-1)
 * [Go to Documentation](#-Documentation)